MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-in-app.md

 ---
 title: How to integrate notebooks with org app
-description: Learn how to create an org app, integrate notebooks and preview contents in the app. ms.reviewer: snehagunda ms.author: jingzh
+description: Learn how to create an org app, integrate notebooks, and preview contents in the app. ms.reviewer: snehagunda ms.author: jingzh
 author: JeneZhang